SolarArbiter/SolarArbiter.github.io/dashboard_administration.md

     <img class="my-3" src="/images/role_users.png"/>

-### Create New Permission
+## Create New Permission
 {: .anchor}
 1. Navigate to the Permissions listing with the *Permissions* tab of the admin menu.
 This page will list all of the Permissions you have access to administer or view.
     <img class="my-3" src="/images/permissions.png"/>

 2. Click on the data type you would like to create a permission for in the "Create new Permission" box.
 You will be prompted for a description of the permission, the action the permission allows and a list of objects.
 Click the checkboxes for each object that the permission should allow its action on.
 Selecting *Applies to all* will cause the permission to affect all current and future objects of the permission's type.

     *Permission form for observation permsission*
     <img src="/images/permission_form.png"/>

--	*Created Permission pages*
-    Clicking on an individual Permission will list information about it and the objects it applies to.
+-   Clicking on an individual Permission will list information about it and the objects it applies to.
     <img class="my-3" src="/images/permission.png"/>

-### Data Sharing
+## Data Sharing
+An organization admin can share data by granting roles to a user.
+Granting a role permits the user to perform actions defined by the role's permissions.
+Roles granted to users outside of the organization may not contain administrative permissions.
+Adminsitrative permissions are those that allow users to perform an update, create or delete action on roles, permissions or users.
+Similarly, administrative permissions may not be added to a role that is currently shared with a user outside the organization.

-#### Granting roles to a user
+### Granting roles to a user
 {: .anchor}

 **Users within your organization**